30 Inspiring Memoirs by Women That Are More Addictive Than Fiction

 6. 'Tomorrow Will Be Different' by Sarah McBride

 Why You Should Read It: Government policies can seem so abstract, especially if you don't think they affect you personally.
 Tomorrow Will be Different gives readers the dose of empathy they need to understand them.
-Sarah McBride was first transgender person to speak at a National Convention in 2016.
+Sarah McBride was first transgender person to speak at a national convention in 2016.
 Through heartbreaking personal stories, McBride sheds light on the constant struggle for LGBTQ+ rights and inclusion.
-Bonus: Her forward was written by (future presidential candidate?)
-Joe Biden.
+Bonus: Her foreword was written by Joe Biden.

 7. 'Unbowed' by Wangari Maathai